Do you wonder what the most effective tools for social media automation are?

 Think of social media as a conversation between you and your community members.
 Just like any other form of effective and successful communication, it requires both parties to listen to what the other is saying and then respond back in a way that makes sense and is timely in nature.

-This is how you build relationships with your community and allow them to like, know and trust you, which should be a part of every businesses goals and strategy.
+This is how you build relationships with your community and allow them to like, know and trust you, which should be a part of every business’s goals and strategy.

-You can’t always be on social media, so it can make sense to schedule some or all of your posts (not engagement) to certain platforms.
+You can’t (and shouldn’t) always be on social media, so it can make sense to schedule some or all of your posts (not engagement) to certain platforms.

 This is particularly useful if your market is either global or not located in your local time zone.
-In addition to that if you plan your posts for an entire week and schedule them that frees up time for you to engage with your community in real-time each day.
+In addition, if you plan your posts for an entire week and schedule them, this frees up time for you to engage with your community in real-time each day.

-Posting in real time on LinkedIn is usually your best bet as you can respond right away to any comments you receive.
-Remember this is a professional platform and there are expectations that you will respond in a professional amount of time.
+While posting in real time on LinkedIn is usually your best bet, as you can respond right away to any comments you receive, many have only a very small window of time in which to post content on LinkedIn.

 What About Instagram